 Bill (First-year MBA student at CBS): The online format is not as bad as I feared - but I am missing out on the regular interaction with my classmates.
 I am missing essential networking opportunities (both from the economy and the restrictions related to COVID-19) and feel as though this is not the MBA experience that I wanted.
 There are many great professors and courses here that I am sure will help me improve my investing skills- which is what I hoped for when I applied.
 Ultimately, my plan remains to transition to the buy-side in investment management.

-Eric (First-year MBA student at USC): USC has done a great job transitioning to the virtual learning environment in such a short period of time during the middle of March.
-The professors have also done a great job in keeping the class engaged with small breakout room discussions and discussing current events with respect to what we're learning.
+Eric (First-year MBA student at USC): USC has done a great job transitioning to the virtual learning environment in such a short period during the middle of March.
+The professors have also done a great job in keeping the class engaged with small breakout room discussions and discussing current events concerning what we're learning.
 They've also set up numerous advising sessions with both the career center and our academic counselors to help us navigate through this time.
 Given the circumstances, I think USC is doing a phenomenal job with providing us with the best learning environment.
 Still, since this IS an MBA program, I'm disappointed in the lack of physical engagements with peers and professors.
 Part of the MBA experience is about having open dialogues in a live classroom setting, and unfortunately, we're unable to experience that at the moment.
 However, it'll just make getting back into the classroom that much more rewarding!

 XXXX (First year MBA Student at Tepper): My experience with the virtual classes at Tepper has been excellent.
 The school has one of the best online MBA programs in the country, so all of our core courses have already had online curricula.
 Some of the courses even have videos that the professor previously prepared for the online section that we, the full-time students, could leverage in our virtual classes.
 Other resources such as the Career Center and the leadership coaches are also available to us virtually.